M365 Manual Onboarding of SharePoint, OneDrive, or Teams

 - Go to portal.azure.com.

-Copy and save the Application (client) ID and Directory (tenant) ID.
+- Copy the Application (client) ID and Directory (tenant) ID and save them in a file (such as a text file).

 When you hover over these IDs, you will see an option to Copy to clipboard for each ID.
-These IDs will be used later so make sure you can find them.
+These IDs will be used later so make sure to save them.

 Add A Client Secret

-Copy the new client secret Value to your notepad to use later.
+- Copy the new client secret Value and save it in a file.
+You will use this value later.

-At this point, you should have saved details for the following entities (from the previous steps):
+At this point, you should have saved the following details from the previous steps:

-These values will be used as input for creating the AWS secrets and the Azure secrets in the following sections.
+You will use these values to create the AWS secrets and the Azure secrets in the following sections.

 Set API Permissions